-3.3 trillion annual meeting minutes are hosted on Zoom (as of September 30, 2020).
+3.3 trillion meeting minutes are hosted on Zoom each year.
 That’s an increase of 65% from the 2 trillion meeting minutes logged in the previous quarter.

 Compared with the same quarter of the previous year, annual Zoom meeting minutes have increased by 3300% in Q3 FY 2021.

 Here’s a table showing the growth in Zoom annual meeting minutes since December 2013:

 |Date (Quarter, fiscal year)||Annual meeting minutes|

 |February 2019||60 billion|

 |Q4 Fiscal Year 2020||101 billion|

 Zoom registers more than 45 billion annual webinar minutes.
 That’s an increase of 7.14% since the previous quarter when annual webinar minutes were calculated at 42 billion.